 Coe Wood Beach is a sandy beach with newly constructed cabanas, a children's play area and restroom facilities.
 This gorgeous beach is often times deserted, with the exception of a few locals.

 Enjoy a quiet afternoon with a book or bring a chair to lounge in the sun listening to the waves.
 Either way, try some fish fry from the Grape Tree beach-side cafe!
 For those who enjoy scavenging, walk west for some good beach-combing.

 For those looking for peace and tranquility, venture out to Governor Russell Beach.
 Named after one of Cayman's most popular governors, the

-area features excellent snorkeling and a newly added staircase to the waterfront.
+area features excellent snorkelling opportunities and a newly-added staircase to the waterfront.
 A cabana is also available for

 Various deserted long sandy beaches can be found in the eastern districts.
 Expect these beaches to be strewn with washed-up sea grass and a substantial amount of flotsam.